Force over Distance: Chapter 14

 “Oh give over,” Rush whispered.
 “I’m only completely unreasonable when you’re completely unreasonable.”

 “I’ll keep that in mind.”
-Young switched back to projecting. //If you’re open to it, you can work through the meetings.
+Young switched to projecting. //If you’re open to it, you can work through the meetings.
 Wray’ll do most of the talking.
-The main thing is for you to be present so that no one thinks we're concealing anything.// Young grimaced. //Which is, of course, not true.//
+The main thing is for you to be present so no one thinks we're concealing anything.// Young grimaced. //Which is, of course, not true.//

 //I think our deception is fairly iron-clad, as no one would ever suspect us of cooperating.
 I can barely believe it myself.// Rush reached for the bottle of salt solution. //So, Wray knows everything?//